filipvabrousek/Exam/Swift exam/6 - Class, struct, init.md

 ### CLASS
 * has deinit
 * allow type casting
-* instances will be refernced
+* instances will be referenced

 ```swift
 struct Point{